-The Vancouver Foundation has established a Bursary fund of \$500 to be awarded to Northwest College Students in the 1978-79 Academic Year.
+The Vancouver Foundation has established a Bursary fund of \$1000.00 to be awarded to Northwest Community College students.
 These funds are to be awarded to full-time students who have identified vocational or academic objectives, demonstrated ability to reach those objectives, and who, along with their families where possible, are contributing towards their educational costs.
 Applicants will be expected to demonstrate financial need beyond the limits of the usual sources of aid available to them.
-Applications for these funds must be made by October 1, 1979.
+Applications for these funds must be made by October 1.